 The market for corporate control is an essential channel underlying the allocation of capital in the economy.
-In this paper, we investigate the effect of corporate exposure to federal regulation on acquisition investment, using a novel firm-level measure of regulatory exposure constructed using supervised machine learning techniques.
-We find that firms respond to increased regulation by engaging in more M&A activity, on average, but the effect hinges crucially on firm size.
+In this paper, we examine the impact of firm-level regulatory burden on acquisition activity, using a novel measure of regulatory intensity that is constructed with supervised machine learning techniques.
+We find that firms respond to increased federal regulation by engaging in more M&A activity, on average, but the effect hinges crucially on firm size.
 Large firms increase acquisition investment and earn higher announcement returns, while small firms become more likely to sell out.
+These deals appear to allow firms to economize their regulatory burden.
+Firm pairs are significantly more likely to merge if they share a high degree of regulatory overlap ex ante, and acquirers become less sensitive to regulatory changes ex post.
+Overall, our findings suggest that the implementation of burdensome federal regulations creates opportunities for M&A synergies, particularly for large firms with economies of scale, and contributes to the consolidation of U.S. industries.